iodapson/iodapson.github.io/README.md

 Let's say you have a variable of type u8 that can hold values between 0 and 255.
 Now, if you try to change the variable to a value outside of that range, such as 256, Integer overflow will occur.

-### 29. How does Rust react of integer overflow scenerios?
+### 29. How does Rust react to integer overflow scenerios?

 In debug mode: Your program will panic at runtime and then exit with an error, when it checks your program for integer overflow.
 In release mode: It won't panic.
 Rather, two's complement wrapping occurs.
 For example, in the case of a u8, the value 256 becomes 0.
 In case of u8 with an acribed value 257, becomes 1.

-### 30. Relying on integer overflow's wrapping behavior is considered what?

-An error.
+N.B: Overflow behavior is actually controlled by the '-C overflow-checks' rustc option, and by the 'overflow-checks' option in the Cargo profiles section.
+You really can change the overflow behavior regardless of the profile.

+### 30. Relying on two's complement wrapping in overflow, for code in release mode could result to code with unexpected behavior, true or false?

+True.

 ### 31. What methods are provided by the Rust standard libray for primitive numeric types, to handle the possibility of overflow?